-San Francisco Law School has recently been approved for Federal Direct loans.
-Eligible students enrolled in our part time program may seek these loans.
-There are two types of loans available; subsidized (need-based with a maximum of $8,500 per year) and unsubsidized (non-need based with a maximum of $20,500 per year, less any subsidized loans received).
+Eligible part-time students may apply for and receive Federal Direct Loans. .
+There are two types of loans available: subsidized (need-based with a maximum of $8,500 per year) and unsubsidized (non-need-based with a maximum of $20,500 per year, less any subsidized loans received).
 The maximum annual combined loan limit will be the lesser of $20,500 or the cost of attendance minus other financial aid.

 FEDERAL GRADUATE PLUS LOANS

 Under the Federal Graduate Plus loan program, graduate students are eligible for financial assistance up to the cost of attendance minus other estimated financial assistance.
 Application for Federal Direct subsidized/unsubsidized loans is a prerequisite.
 There is an origination fee of 4 percent with an interest rate is 7.9 percent.
 An adverse credit history may affect the application.
-PLUS loans are capped at 9% interest rate and may be consolidated with Federal Direct subsidized/unsubsidized loans upon graduation.
+The interest rate applicable to PLUS is capped at 9%, and PLUS loans may be consolidated with Federal Direct subsidized/unsubsidized loans upon graduation.
 Loan repayment begins on the date of the last disbursement of the loan, although it may be possible for students who are still in school to obtain a forbearance which could postpone repayment.

 LIFETIME LEARNING TAX CREDIT

-Students are advised to consult with their accounts to see if they qualify for the life time learning tax credit.
+Students are advised to consult with their accountants to see if they qualify for the lifetime learning tax credit.
 This tax credit is equal to 20 percent of the first $10,000 of qualifying tuition paid or $2,000 maximum per qualifying family per year.

-Alternatively, students may be eligible to may reduce their taxable income by up to $4,000 for qualified higher-education expenses paid during the tax year, especially if your income is too high to qualify for the Lifetime Learning credits.
+Alternatively, students may be eligible to receive a reduction of their taxable income by up to $4,000 for qualified higher-education expenses paid during the tax year, especially if their income is too high to qualify for the Lifetime Learning tax credit.

 FINANCIAL AID INFORMATION

-Student will find full Information on the financial aid programs on the Department of Education (FSA) website.
-If you have any further questions about financial aid policies please contact Deborah Spindler at email@example.com or call 858-635-4700.
+Student will find full information on available financial-aid programs on the Department of Education (FSA) website.
+If you have any further questions about financial-aid policies, please contact Deborah Spindler at email@example.com or call 858-635-4700.

 FINANCIAL AID REFUNDS AND RETURN OF TITLE IV FUNDS

-If a recipient of Title IV student financial aid withdraws from Alliant International University or does not complete the term for which he/she has paid, he/she may be entitled to a partial refund of his/her tuition based on the Return of Title IV Funds Policy.
-Under this policy, the University will determine how much Title IV student financial aid a student has earned based on the period he/she was in attendance.
+If a recipient of Title IV student financial aid withdraws from Alliant International University or does not complete the term for which they have paid, they may be entitled to a partial refund of tuition based on the Return of Title IV Funds Policy.
+Under this policy, the University will determine how much Title IV student financial aid a student has earned based on the period they were in attendance.
 Any unearned Title IV student financial aid will be returned to the Title IV programs.
 This pro rata schedule is calculated up through the 60% point in time of the enrollment period at Alliant International University for which the student was charged (measured from the first day of classes through the end of formal instruction, the end of session, or end of term, whichever is earlier).

-Funds returned to any Title IV student financial aid program may not exceed those disbursed to the student (or credited to his/her account) from that program.
-All Title IV refunds will be made within 45 days of the date the student officially withdraws, the date the school determines that the student has unofficially withdrawn, or within 45 days of the date the student fails to return from an approved leave of absence or notifies the school that he/she will not be returning, whichever is earlier.
+Funds returned to any Title IV student financial-aid program may not exceed those disbursed to the student (or credited to his or her account) from that program.
+All Title IV refunds will be made within 45 days after the date the student officially withdraws, the date the school determines that the student has unofficially withdrawn, or within 45 days after the date the student fails to return from an approved leave of absence or notifies the school that they will not be returning, whichever is earlier.